owntone/owntone-server/README.md

 forked-daapd is meant to be used with the clients mentioned above, so it does not have a command line interface nor does it have a web interface.
-You can, however, to some extent control forked-daapd from the command line by issuing DAAP/DACP commands with a program like curl.
+You can, however, to some extent control forked-daapd with [MPD clients](#mpd-clients) or from the command line by issuing DAAP/DACP commands with a program like curl.
 Here is an example of how to do that.

 Say you have a playlist with a radio station, and you want to make a script that starts playback of that station: